-For each server licensed with SQL Server 2016 and covered by active SA, customers can run up to the same number of passive failover instances in a separate, OSE to support failover events.
+For each server licensed with SQL Server 2017 and covered by active SA, customers can run up to the same number of passive failover instances in a separate, OSE to support failover events.
 A passive SQL Server instance is one that is not serving SQL Server data to clients or running active SQL Server workloads.
 The passive failover instances can run on a separate server.
 These may only be used to synchronize with the primary server and otherwise maintain the passive database instance in a warm standby state in order to minimize downtime due to hardware or software failure.

 • The secondary server used for failover support does not need to be separately licensed for SQL Server as long as it is truly passive, and the primary SQL Server is covered with active SA.
-If it is serving data, such as reports to clients running active SQL Server workloads, or performing any "work", such as additional backups being made from secondary servers, then it must be licensed for SQL Server.
+If it is marked to read and serving data, such as reports to clients running active SQL Server workloads, or performing any "work", such as additional backups being made from secondary servers, then it must be licensed for SQL Server.

-This figure shows an example of licensing an active primary SQL Server 2016 database with Software Assurance and a passive secondary database hosted on-premises.
+This figure shows an example of licensing an active primary SQL Server 2017 database with Software Assurance and a passive secondary database hosted on-premises.

-This figure shows an example of licensing an active primary SQL Server 2016 database with Software Assurance and a passive secondary database hosted in the cloud.
+This figure shows an example of licensing an active primary SQL Server 2017 database with Software Assurance and a passive secondary database hosted in the cloud.

-• In the case where you are using License Mobility to license your primary database running on shared hardware in the cloud, you may run the same number of passive SQL Server instances in a separate OSE running in the cloud on shared hardware to support failover events
+• In the case where you are using License Mobility to license your primary database running on shared hardware in the cloud, you may run the same number of passive SQL Server instances in a separate OSE running in the cloud on shared hardware to support failover events.

-This figure shows an example of licensing both the active primary SQL Server 2016 database with Software Assurance and a passive secondary database in the cloud.
+This figure shows an example of licensing both the active primary SQL Server 2017 database with Software Assurance and a passive secondary database in the cloud.

-• Primary server licenses covered with SA include support for one secondary server only, and any additional secondary servers must be licensed for SQL Server.
+Primary server licenses covered with SA include support for one secondary server only, and any additional secondary servers must be licensed for SQL Server.
 Note: The rights to run a passive instance of SQL Server for failover support are not transferable to other licensed servers for purposes of providing multiple passive secondary servers to a single primary server.

-This figure shows an example of licensing an active primary SQL Server 2016 database with Software Assurance and multiple passive secondary databases.
+This figure shows an example of licensing an active primary SQL Server 2017 database with Software Assurance and multiple passive secondary databases.

-Additional Considerations for High Availability:
+Additional considerations for high availability:

-- When licensing SQL Server 2016 under the Per Core model, the number of core licenses must be based on the server that requires the higher number of licenses.
+- When licensing SQL Server 2017 under the Per Core model, the number of core licenses must be based on the server that requires the higher number of licenses.
 This way, when the failover server takes over, it will be adequately licensed.
-For a passive instance of SQL Server to be properly licensed, it cannot require more core licenses than the licensed primary system. - In the event that a passive instance of SQL Server becomes active for any reason, the primary SQL Server 2016 license is dynamically reassigned to the newly active server via the License Mobility within Server Farms SA Benefit, and now assumes all active workloads. - In the case where individual SQL Server instances are failing over independently from each other, each SQL Server OSE running an active SQL Server instance requires separate licenses.
+For a passive instance of SQL Server to be properly licensed, it cannot require more core licenses than the licensed primary system. - In the event that a passive instance of SQL Server becomes active for any reason, the primary SQL Server 2017 license is dynamically reassigned to the newly active server via the License Mobility within Server Farms SA Benefit, and now assumes all active workloads. - In the case where individual SQL Server instances are failing over independently from each other, each SQL Server OSE running an active SQL Server instance requires separate licenses.

-AlwaysOn Availability Groups
+Always On Availability Groups

-Enhanced for SQL Server 2016 Enterprise Edition, AlwaysOn Availability Groups enable customers to configure multiple databases that will failover as a unit, with support for up to eight active secondary servers and three synchronous secondary servers.
-The ability to use secondary servers for more than just passive failover support can improve the performance of primary, reporting and backup workloads due to better balancing of workloads across instances, helping to provide better return on hardware investment.
+Always On Availability Groups in SQL Server 2017 Enterprise Edition enable customers to configure multiple database instances that will failover as a unit, with support for up to eight active secondary replicas and two synchronous secondary replicas.
+The ability to use secondary replicas for more than just passive failover support can improve the performance of primary, reporting and backup workloads due to better balancing of workloads across instances, helping to provide better return on hardware investment.